Follow one request through the lock.

 • EU-sovereign by default

-Out of the box, requests reach only EU-owned providers such as Mistral and Scaleway, plus EU-region clouds.
+The default is the strictest setting: only EU-owned providers such as Mistral and Scaleway, plus EU-region clouds.
 Direct US and Chinese providers are available too, off by default: allow them in policy and Sluis enforces that exact line.

 • Ownership, not just region